 To which extent are Europeans really “European”?
 How do people from France, Poland, Hungary, Finland, Portugal and Germany see and evaluate themselves and others?
 Is it possible to infer that different nationalities are growing together to a united Europe?

 Happy faces during our second International Study Programme (ISP) from 24 to 28 June 2019 – this time we met in Budapest, Hungary’s beautiful capital city.
-The Budapest Business School, BBS was our host.
-Budapesti Gazdasàgi Egyetem (BGE) is a public university business school specialised in business studies and social sciences.
+The Budapest Business School was our host.
 Again, over 40 students and their teachers from six countries participated and continued their work and research on European identities and behaviour.
 On the programme: lectures about contemporary Hungary, stereotype and prejudice in general, practical exercises in order to reflect on behaviour and train self-awareness, and of course several sessions of SYMLOG observation practice.
-These observations were done in small mixed groups, focussing on both every-day and business behaviour.
-Time for analyses and report concluded the intensive 5-days-programme.
-And Budapest could really win us over with its rich history, its representative buildings and its friendly people.
-Thanks a lot to our generous hosts!
+Time for analyses and report concluded this really intensive 5-days-programme.
+Budapest with its impressive architecture and its very friendly people was a wonderful experience.

 So here we are!
 41 students and 11 teachers from all six countries, learning and working together during the 5-days-ISP at the University of Cergy-Pontoise.
 Wednesday 15th was a day of mere SYMLOG observation practice, a welcome change to the theoretical work of the first two days.
 In small groups, we observed the behaviour of persons in every-day (like mother-child) and business (like shop assistant-client) situations and took systematical (anonymous) notes.
 It is not quite easy in the beginning to keep the focus on smallest interactions, but this SYMLOG method can be quickly learned.
 On the picture: the group on the stairs under the “Grande Arche” in Paris La Défense.